Santa Fe, New Mexico’s Weekend Travel Guide

 Shh… Can you keep a secret?
 Northern New Mexico is a premiere, yet little known, fly fishing destination.
 With four species of trout, five rivers, and a low population density, our area is an angler’s dream!

-‘The City Different’ has an exciting night scene.
+‘The City Different’ does have a night scene.
 Great dining, fantastic cocktails (check out the Santa Fe Margarita Trail!), live music, and memorable performances all await your pleasure.

 Resting Up Between All Those Activities

 If you’re looking for a home base from which to set out on your Santa Fe adventures, let us help.
-We have the perfect luxury vacation rental property to act as your home-away-from-home during your stay in Santa Fe!
+We have the perfect luxury vacation rentals to act as your home-away-from-home during your stay in Santa Fe!

-Purchase an official Santa Fe Margarita Trail Passport and enjoy forty-five margaritas especially crafted for explorers along the Trail.
-The passport costs just $3 and entitles you to $1 off each signature margarita.
-Earn prizes for the stamps you collect along the way.
+Purchase an official Santa Fe Margarita Trail Passport and enjoy forty-five margaritas, especially crafted for the margarita connoisseur at downtown Santa Fe restaurants.
+Each margarita restaurant along the Santa Fe Trail offers the best tequila for margaritas, and the passport costs just $3, entitling you to $1 off each signature margarita drink.
+Explore Santa Fe at night and find your favorite margarita mix and earn prizes for the stamps you collect along the way.

-Looking for live entertainment and sensational cocktails?
-La Fiesta Lounge was voted Santa Fe’s best live entertainment venue where you can watch, listen and dance to some of the best local musicians!
-Enjoy the exceptional live music atmosphere with one of their signature margaritas or martinis.
+Looking for live entertainment and sensational cocktails where the dance floor is movin and shakin?
+La Fiesta Lounge at La Fonda Hotel Santa Fe was voted Santa Fe’s best live entertainment venue where you can watch those doing the two step dance, listen to western swing music, and dance to some of the best local musicians!
+Enjoy the exceptional nightlife atmosphere with one of their signature margaritas and cocktails,

 People have been visiting the historic Santa Fe Plaza for nearly four hundred years.
-Located in the heart of town, it’s a great place to eat, listen to music, and people-watch.
-Catch a spectacular New Mexican sunset from one of the rooftop patios.
+Located in the heart of downtown Santa Fe, it’s a great place to eat, especially at the Santa Fe Plaza Cafe and enjoy the best things to do in Santa Fe.
+If you happen to be on a rooftop, the New Mexican sunset can be spectacular.
+In August, this is the site of the famous Santa Fe Indian Market, Spanish Market and many music events at the Santa Fe Bandstand

-This popular local watering hole has expanded to fill three locations: the Original Second Street Brewery, the Railyard, and the massive Rufina Taproom.
-Enjoy delicious food, a rotating selection of the brewery’s beers on tap, and live music.
+This popular local watering hole has expanded to fill three locations: the Original Second Street Brewery, the Santa Fe Railyard Arts District, and the massive Rufina Taproom.
+Enjoy delicious food with fish n chips being the best in Santa Fe, a rotating selection of the brewery’s beers on tap, and it is a brewery with live music.
+And, Gluten-Free Beer.…is that possible?

-After enjoying Santa Fe’s lively nightlife, relax in one of our luxury vacation rental properties.
-We can help you find the perfect home base from which to explore everything Santa Fe has to offer – both day and night!
+After enjoying Santa Fe’s lively nightlife, relax in one of our Aqui Santa Fe luxury vacation rentals.
+We can help you find the perfect home away from home where you can explore things to do in Santa Fe, Santa Fe shopping, and Santa Fe art galleries – both day and night!

 Are you planning on visiting Santa Fe?
 If so, prepare to be stunned by the natural beauty of its high desert setting.
 New Mexico’s austere beauty has drawn many accomplished artists who have tried to capture the essence of the landscape and its people.
 From Georgia O’Keeffe’s intimately detailed florals to Alexander Calder’s magnificent El Sol Rojo, New Mexico brings out the best in artists.